 Modern pianos have a cast-iron frame which not only helps to support its structure better, but it also enables withstanding of tremendous tension from its strings being strung tighter.

-Earlier pianos had wooden frames and could only allow its strings to be strung lightly.
+Earlier pianos had wooden frames and could only allow their strings to be strung lightly.
 The result of this difference is that it allows modern pianos to be much louder than before, which was necessary for performances to be heard in sizable concert halls.

 A piano now can sustain lyrical pitches, create all emotions and moods musically, and isn’t drowned out by other instruments.
 It can be heard through almost any assemblage of musical instruments.